Reviewing Eos Energy Enterprises (EOSE) & Its Rivals

 |2.53

-Eos Energy Enterprises currently has a consensus target price of $35.00, suggesting a potential upside of 83.53%.
-As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 3.93%.
-Given Eos Energy Enterprises’ stronger consensus rating and higher possible upside, equities analysts plainly believe Eos Energy Enterprises is more favorable than its peers.
+Eos Energy Enterprises presently has a consensus target price of $35.00, suggesting a potential upside of 86.27%.
+As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 3.14%.
+Given Eos Energy Enterprises’ stronger consensus rating and higher possible upside, equities analysts plainly believe Eos Energy Enterprises is more favorable than its competitors.

-This table compares Eos Energy Enterprises and its peers’ net margins, return on equity and return on assets.

 Summary

-Eos Energy Enterprises peers beat Eos Energy Enterprises on 8 of the 12 factors compared.
+Eos Energy Enterprises competitors beat Eos Energy Enterprises on 8 of the 12 factors compared.

 Eos Energy Enterprises Company Profile